Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 - What tests will be done (and how often the tests will be done)

-- What data will be collected
+- What information (and any blood or tissue samples) will be collected

 - How many people will be in the study